Commercial Driver Training

 The CDT program at UACCM is a five-week, 160+ hour training program.
 This course provides the classroom instruction to pass the written test for a Class A CDL Driver’s License with an air brake endorsement and the driving skills to prepare for the driving test administered by the Arkansas State Police.
 Objectives covered include: Arkansas and Federal Motor Vehicle Carrier Act laws and regulations, basic tractor/trailer skills and handling, pre-trip and post-trip inspections, mileage logs, safety practices, backing, over-the-road driving, and more.

 Program participants must be at least 18 years of age and be able to pass a DOT physical, background check, and drug screening.
 Participants must be able to read, speak, and comprehend the English language sufficiently to meet the Department of Transportation regulations.
-Participants may need to be available for some evening on the road training.

 Upon Completion of the Program